rust-lang/book/second-edition/src/ch20-01-single-threaded.md

 error page if anything other than `/` was requested</span>

 Here, our response has a status line with status code `404` and the reason phrase `NOT FOUND`.
-We're still not returning headers, and the body of the response will be the HTML in the file *404.html*.
-You'll need to create a *404.html* file next to *hello.html* for the error page; again feel free to use any HTML you’d like or use the example HTML in Listing 20-8:
+We’re still not returning headers, and the body of the response will be the HTML in the file *404.html*.
+You’ll need to create a *404.html* file next to *hello.html* for the error page; again feel free to use any HTML you’d like or use the example HTML in Listing 20-8: